 Opiate Response in New Mexico

-We partner with drug courts, jails, hospitals, harm reduction and addictions care in a region where opiate overdose rates are among the highest in the US.
+With our central office based out of Las Cruces, NM at Families and Youth Innovations, we partner with drug courts, jails, hospitals, harm reduction and addictions care in a region where opiate overdose rates are among the highest in the US.
 We offer alternatives to addictive pain meds, help people safely withdraw and support people towards drug-free pain management.

 Borderland acudetox directory

 We have trained over 400 students in the US/Mexico Border region in techniques like the NADA Ear acupuncture protocol (acudtox).
 Check out our network of accessible clinics in the US/Mexico border region and New Mexico.

 Once staff and volunteers are fully-trained, these programs can offer acupuncture and acudetox ongoing care in a cost-effective model for the most underserved people.
 Accessibility is mostly limited by regulations in the locality and clinic that they work in, and our experienced team will assist with assessing if and how personnel can be trained.

 Community development projects